sunaku/glove80-keymaps/README.md

 **NOTE:** If you set your operating system to macOS in the preceding section, the home row mods order will be automatically rearranged into "CAGS" because macOS shortcuts tend to use the Cmd key like Windows/Linux use the Ctrl key.

+#### One-shot shifts

+The Lower keys on the base layer provide one-shot sticky shift functionality, whereby tapping them temporarily activates a sticky Shift that applies itself to the next key you tap.
+This can be useful for single letter capitalization, such as for the frequent "I" in English or when typing camel/PascalCase names.

 ### Layer access keys